-Ever wondered about the world of franchising?
+Ever wondered What is a Franchise?
 In our latest ProfileTree TV interview, our CEO Ciaran Connolly chats to business giant Drew Beckett, CEO and Founder of Beckett Hanlon, an international property franchise.

 In business, a franchise is a type of license that grants a franchisee access to a franchisor’s proprietary business knowledge, processes and trademarks.
 This then allows the franchisee to sell a product or service under the franchisor’s business name.